 For some young people in Scotland, particularly those who were still at school, part-time work is a source of extra money to pay for luxuries.
 However, for others, it is an essential source of income without which they would be unable to continue their studies.
 For these young people, working too many hours was reported to have a negative impact on attainment, contributing to even higher levels of stress and anxiety.

-states that children and young people are allowed to work but only if their safety, health, development and education are not put at risk.
+Overarching powers around employment are reserved to Westminster and the UK Government.
+The current law states that children and young people are allowed to work but only if their safety, health, development and education are not put at risk.
 More detailed rules are set by local authority byelaws so the picture can differ somewhat across Scotland.

 Currently, when a young workers’ rights are not respected, the onus falls on them to raise the issue and hold the employer to account.
 Information from Citizens’ Advice Scotland advises young people to raise informal grievances with employers to resolve issues, with the formal option being an employment tribunal.
 However, lack of knowledge of their rights, coupled with the power imbalance between employers and young employees, shortage of information and advice services, and fears of losing their job leave young workers feeling disempowered to challenge the situation.

 Recent moves have been made to make children and young people more aware of their rights in the workplace.
 In 2017, the Scottish Government and Clan Childlaw published a guide for young people between 13 years and school-leaving age setting out the type of work they can be asked to do at different ages, and the number of hours they can be asked to work.
 Incorporating the UNCRC would strengthen this approach, helping to cultivate a culture of rights education meaning young workers can identify when their rights have been infringed.